 Government Human Rights Bodies: Observers considered the Office of the Ombudsman generally effective and able to operate free from government or political party interference.
 The government usually adopted its recommendations.
-The Office of the Ombudsman also houses the National Human Rights Institute, which in September published the 2018 National State of Human Rights Report comprised entirely of a 300-page National Public Inquiry into Family Violence.
-The report revealed widespread verbal and physical abuse within families.
+The Office of the Ombudsman also houses the National Human Rights Institute.

 Section 6.
-Discrimination, Societal Abuses, and Trafficking in Persons for rape range from two years' to life imprisonment, but the court has never imposed a life sentence.
+Discrimination, Societal Abuses, and Trafficking in Persons